 Son of ex-slave who fought in Union army dies at age 97

 RALEIGH, N.C.
-(AP) — Luke Martin Jr., the son of an ex-slave and Civil War Union soldier, has died — 179 years after his father was born.
+(AP) — Luke Martin Jr., whose father was an ex-slave and Civil War Union soldier, has died — 179 years after his father was born.

-Martin was 97 when he died Sunday at his home in New Bern, North Carolina, said his daughter, Fannie Martin-Williams.
-Her father, who suffered from congestive heart failure and other ailments, had been in declining health for several months, she said.
+Martin's daughter, Fannie Martin-Williams, said he was 97 when he died Sunday at his home in New Bern, North Carolina.
+She said he had been in declining health for several months, she said.

-"He had a long, full life," Martin-Williams said of her father, with whom she lived in the house where he was born — a house his father built in the 1890s.
-"He enjoyed every minute of it."
+They lived together lived in the house where he was born — a house his father built in the 1890s.

-Martin had little memory of his father, Luke Martin Sr., who died at age 84 in 1920 when the son was just a few years old, according to Martin-Williams.
-The elder Martin, who was born in 1836, was married twice, the second time to a much younger woman.
+She said the elder Martin, who was born in 1836, was married twice, the second time to a much younger woman.

-According to multiple historical references, Luke Martin Sr. was enslaved at a plantation near Plymouth, North Carolina, but escaped and became a member of the 1st North Carolina Colored Volunteers, later called the 35th U.S. Colored Troops.
-The U.S. Colored Troops were established in 1863 and by the end of the Civil War, black soldiers comprised 10 percent of the Union Army.
+Multiple historical references say Luke Martin Sr. was enslaved at a plantation near Plymouth, North Carolina, but escaped and joined the 1st North Carolina Colored Volunteers, later called the 35th U.S. Colored Troops.